 With a POS device that gives them real-time information about available dishes, their ingredients, and the real-time preparation status of a specific order, your servers will waste less time and have more precise information to give guests.
 Having this kind of visibility will can help reduce stress and increase work satisfaction.
 And when servers have all the answers, guests are happier too, which may mean more praise and higher tips.

 If you use multiple software systems to run different elements of your restaurant business, you will need to train different people on separate systems – and sometimes, training specific members of staff on multiple software solutions.
 As a result, training can be time consuming and costly for you, and complex for the employee, who needs to remember how to perform operations on many separate interfaces.

 IIf you use a unified platform to cover all areas of your business – back office, purchasing, POS, staff scheduling, menu management, inventory – then you only need to train staff once on that specific software.

 And if you use a solution that allows you to design the POS to follow your menu, you can make training even faster, especially for employees who are already familiar with your brand and menu.
-LS First gives you the ability to use color coding, so servers can easily spot different types of items (for example, steaks are red, while fish dishes are blue).
+LS Central for restaurants gives you the ability to use color coding, so servers can easily spot different types of items (for example, steaks are red, while fish dishes are blue).
 You can also to lay out the POS in exactly the same way as the menu, making order taking streamlined and intuitive.